 Mainframes and Their Processing Capabilities

-Even though mainframes weren’t built for the purpose processing data but due to the virtue of IBM it has started coming to the market with a higher processing capability than the previous generations.
+Even though mainframes weren’t built for the purpose of processing data but due to the virtue of IBM it has started coming to the market with a higher processing capability than the previous generations.
 This enables mainframes to communicate information over the internet.
-And companies can detect fraud in real time.
+And companies can detect fraud in real-time.

 There isn’t Anything New About Mainframes